Zubrow Fellowship

 Please read all the FAQs before applying.

 The Zubrow Fellowship is not a project-based fellowship, and applicants do not need to propose a project.
 Applicants should be aware of Juvenile Law Center's work and identify their areas of interest.
 Applicants will be judged on the extent to which they possess the vision, drive, and skills required to create and sustain work to further Juvenile Law Center's mission.
 No prior post-graduate work experience is required.
-The Fellow will be expected to begin the fellowship in September of the following year and will be expected to work at least two days of the week in our Philadelphia office to further meaningful supervision and professional development.
+The Fellow will be expected to begin the fellowship in September of the following year, with the ability to work in the Philadelphia office at least 2 days per week strongly preferred.
+We will, however, consider candidates who wish to work remotely from other locations.
+Staff members at Juvenile Law Center who work remotely will be expected to travel to Philadelphia for in-person staff meetings up to once every other month and may be expected to travel for other work requirements such as appearing in court, attending conferences, or joining in-person community meetings.

 Salary & Benefits